Anonim9999/cristian-stefan-portofoio.github.io/README.md

 ## Work Experience
 **Junior System Tester @Continental Automative Group**

-- spearheaded the development of a simulated electronic control unit exclusively designed for testing purposes alongside with a team of students | unlocked the opportunity to explore and exploit a new testing dimension
+- **DID** spearheaded the development of a simulated electronic control unit exclusively designed for testing purposes alongside with a team of students | **RESULT** unlocked the opportunity to explore and exploit a new testing dimension
-- successfully harnessed the testing equipment resources - which consisted off a tremendous amount of relays (at least 500) - as utilities the software component could access and control at any given time or moment | intensively stressing the system performance until its breaking point in order to discover unseeable malfunctions; discovered and solve out over 68 software-related bottlenecks (e.g. bugs)
+- **DID** successfully harnessed the testing equipment resources - which consisted off a tremendous amount of relays (at least 500) - as utilities the software component could access and control at any given time or moment |**RESULT** intensively stressing the system performance until its breaking point in order to discover unseeable malfunctions; discovered and solve out over 68 software-related bottlenecks (e.g. bugs)
-- issued various fixes I effectuated to non-functional software parts (60+) | speeded technical know-how amongst my peers and other teams
+- **DID** issued various fixes I effectuated to non-functional software parts (60+) | **RESULT** speeded technical know-how amongst my peers and other teams

 **Summer internship  @VNI(Vehicle netowrking) Departament Intern Continental AG**
 - acquiring knoweldge in software and hardware architecutre